vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/collations.md

 ### Configuring the default connection charset for a Vitess cluster

-**The default connection charset for a Vitess cluster is configured in your VTTablet instances** via the `-db_charset` flag.
+**The default connection charset for a Vitess cluster is configured in your VTTablet instances** via the `--db_charset` flag.
 This flag modifies the behavior of the _connections_ that the tablet creates, not the underlying MySQL instance: it defines the charset that VTTablet uses when opening connections to MySQL.
-If the `-db_charset` flag is left empty, VTTablet will default to an `utf8mb4` charset based on the underlying MySQL version.
+If the `--db_charset` flag is left empty, VTTablet will default to an `utf8mb4` charset based on the underlying MySQL version.
 For instance, MySQL 5.x will default to `utf8mb4_general_ci`, while MySQL 8.x defaults to `utf8mb4_0900_ai_ci`.
 Because the handshake packet of MySQL leaves only 1 byte to reference the charset ID, only charset IDs <= 255 are supported.

 The `@character_set_client` of a VTTablet is automatically propagated to all the VTGates that connect to it, and hence to all the MySQL clients connected to the VTGates.
 It is a configuration error to deploy several VTTablets in the same Vitess cluster with different connection charset: it will cause warning messages in the VTGates and lead to inconsistent behaviors.